 Health Technology Assessment (HTA) examines products and medical services for their benefits, security and costs, based on the latest scientific knowledge.
 With the aid of HTA the authorities check if a product provides an additional benefit and calculate the associated additional costs.
 On the basis of this information it must be then decided – in Switzerland by the Federal Office of Public Health (FOPH) – whether a reimbursement through the basic insurance makes sense or not.
 Thus, a more intensive application of HTA would have a cost-reducing and beneficial effect on the health care system.

+The national quality commission should focus on the essential and base its approach on existing, tried-and-tested structures.
 The federal authorities should only exercise a coordinating function.

 The price paid for such products accounts for around a quarter of all healthcare costs covered by basic insurance in Switzerland.
 Currently, what is needed is a more systematic evaluation of therapeutic products and greater transparency of the official pricing process, which is utterly opaque.
 Neither health insurers nor other stakeholders are able to appeal against official decisions.
 The result: prices that are too high, and lack of transparency.